This is a guide to the work visa for Indian citizens and other expatriates looking to undergo employment in Russia.

 - Who can get a Russian work visa and permit?

 - Work visa exemptions in Russia

-- Coming to work in Russia as an employee
+- Coming to Russia to work as an employee

 - Types of Russian work permits